baneDD/dev-env-setup/README.md

 This is a collection of development tools I use to accomplish different tasks.
 The setup requires Docker installed on the host machine and then running the docker-compose configuration included here.
 There are some minor configuration details that will need to be modified to suit as well as some differences based on the OS used on the host machine.

+Once you've set up Docker on the host machine, you can set these tools up with docker-compose by running `docker-compose up` from this folder.
+If you wish to run the containers in the background you can use the -d option: `docker-compose up -d`.
+For other docker-compose options, run `docker-compose` in the shell or check out the documentation [here](https://docs.docker.com/compose/reference/up/).

 Tools available:

 * [Portainer](#portainer)